This article was originally published on January 4, 2019.

 How Can You Ensure Your Business is Compliant?

 Tax audits are difficult to understand and predict—and just plain stressful.
 Sometimes it’s easier to hire a tax expert so they can help you through the overwhelming and confusing process.
 However, it doesn’t just start with having someone else help you.
 It starts with being proactive.
 Simply keeping up with the different rates, rules, and regulations can keep you compliant.
 Plus, you gain peace of mind that you’ll pass a tax audit should one ever come your way.

 But how can you possibly keep up with all these important details?
 Start with automating your sales and use tax compliance from within your accounting system, ERP, or e-commerce system.
 Avalara’s tax management software ensures accurate tax calculation, proper management of tax exemptions, and streamlines the remittance and filing process for sales tax returns in every U.S. jurisdiction.
 Using an automated tool like this one saves you from the hassles of sales tax and sends you through compliance checks with ease and confidence.

 Want to know more about tax audits, staying compliant, and Avalara?
 Using extensive data acquired from the Texas Department of Revenue and the California Board of Equalization (BOE), Avalara and Peisner Johnson & Company conducted a joint study that provides in-depth information on the most common compliance errors by business type and industry, the typical costs in audit penalties and fees, cost of support and defense, what triggers an audit, and much more.
 Download the study and discover the key findings, tips, and tricks that will help your company get through a tax audit error and stress free.

-What triggers a sale tax audit and how can you stay compliant?
-Find out in our free eBook.
+Expanding your business across state lines comes with unique challenges.
+Sales tax compliance doesn't have to be one of them.
+Learn what triggers a sale tax audit and how can you stay compliant in our free eBook.